-Important Note About Transferring Courses: Most Universities will only accept 66 credit hours of transferrable college-level credits towards your Bachelor's degree.
+Important Note About Transferring Courses: Most Universities will only accept 66 credit hours of degree applicable college-level credits towards your Bachelor's degree.

 Planning to Transfer?